The online Comment window has expired

 • Default_avatar

-Christina Rodriguez about 2 years ago
+Christina Rodriguez over 2 years ago

 As a current doctoral student in Educational Leadership at Mills College, I am disappointed it took this long for the City Council of Oakland to look into this but nevertheless support the investigation of the Mills College and Northeastern merger.
 One thing I will say is that nobody is taking into the account the voices of current students at Mills College.
 As a first generation Latina to attend and graduate college, I have constantly thought about dropping out but I refused to be another statistic of Latinos dropping out of college.
 History is continuing to repeat itself in academia: to hold back students of color from attaining a college degree and this merger is continuing to do the work that these systems were built for.
 Doctoral students didn't even get an offer or option to transfer at another university during this merger.
 We had no choice but to stay or drop out.
 I personally tried to transfer my doctoral units at other universities and was denied admission or they would only accept 9-12 units.
 What will happen to the other college units I completed and paid for?
 I can't just throw those units away just because another university will not accept them or validate them.
 I understand every university has their "policies" in place when accepting new students but under no circumstances should a student's education be disrupted in the middle of their program.
 How is this educational leadership?
 I know it doesn't look like this.
 Bring back Mills College!